<img height="1" width="1" src="https://www.facebook.com/tr?id=414339248965737&amp;ev=PageView &amp;noscript=1">

 Share our post:

 Clinical trials are evolving rapidly.
-Driven by technological advancements, there is a pressing need to make studies more patient-centric.
+Driven by technological advancements, there is a growing need to make studies more patient-centric while maintaining rigorous standards in clinical research.
 The term Decentralized Clinical Trials (DCTs) has gained significant traction during this evolution, and for good reason.
 The Tufts Center for Study of Drug Development 2022 report found that using DCT methods in Phase II clinical trials can boost the average value per drug by $8.6 million, nearly a five-fold return on investment (ROI).
-Likewise, a 2020 Tufts study indicated that DCTs can decrease trial duration by 23.7%1
+Likewise, a 2020 Tufts study indicated that DCTs can decrease trial duration by 23.7%1.

 Decentralized Clinical Trials encompass a spectrum of strategies to reduce or eliminate the need for participants to visit traditional clinical trial sites.
 These include telemedicine, mobile devices, smartphones, portable equipment, and mobile/local healthcare providers.